ghoshx0/smart-expense-tracker/AI_NOTES.md

 - Setting up the Node.js environment.
 - Installing and configuring all dependencies.
 - Creating every folder and file.
-- Implementing the generated code into the project.
+- Implementing the code into the project.
 - Debugging runtime issues.
 - Configuring Jest for ES Modules.
 - Running the application.